 Training of Sheepadoodle vs Goldendoodle

-- Since both of these dogs are Doodles, they have inherited the Poodle intelligence.
+Since both dogs are Doodles, they inherited the Poodle intelligence.
 They are both smarter than your average dog, even though the Goldendoodle has a slight lead in this case.

 Energy Levels of Sheepadoodle vs Goldendoodle

 Each Doodle loves to have an enjoyable romp around and some great playtime.
 But, some need more than others.